nexusriot/AI-Houkai/docs/ROADMAP.md

 - **Watch-out:** Chroma equality won't match legacy rows lacking the key — backfill once or filter client-side (as the Go port already does); keep both ports' "missing key = unscoped" semantics identical.
+- **Sequencing:** the sidecar index (§25) landed first on purpose.
+Scoping without an index just multiplies the full scans.

-### 2. Tune the lexical weight for full-corpus BM25 · value 4 · fit 5 · S
+### 2. Port the sidecar index to Go · value 4 · fit 5 · M
-The FTS5 sidecar shipped (see above), but `β=0.20` was tuned against *pool-relative* normalisation.
-Global IDF changes the term's magnitude, so re-tune it against a gold set with `houkai eval --lexical-index fts` now that there is a ruler.
+The metadata/FTS index (§25) is Python-only, so the Go port still pays the full scan for `list_recent`, reverse links and the expiry sweep, and has no full-corpus lexical channel. `modernc.org/sqlite` keeps it cgo-free; the alternative is folding the index into the existing `vector.Backend` abstraction.
+Until this lands, `lexical_index="fts"` is a documented Python-only knob — which `parity.json` deliberately does **not** assert, so the gap is explicit rather than a silent lie.

 ---